-ECOE's cashflow has remained positive during the year, allowing repayment of £27,400 of members' share capital.
-For the current year, ECOE will seek to use surplus funds to repay further share capital and medium terms loan investments where requested.
+ECOE's cashflow has remained positive during the year.
+ECOE will continue to seek to use surplus funds to repay share capital and medium terms loan investments where requested.
 As we repay more of our loan and share investments, interest payments will reduce, and surpluses will increase.

-On the strength of the results and of the financial projections going forward, the Directors will recommend to members at the AGM that a transfer is made to the Community Fund of £3,500 this year based on the surplus generated and anticipated future income from Solar PV and Healthy Homes for Wellbeing projects.
+On the strength of the results and of the financial projections going forward, the Directors will recommend to members at the AGM that a transfer is made to the Community Fund of £5,000 this year based on the surplus generated and anticipated future income from Solar PV and Healthy Homes for Wellbeing projects.
 This may be supplemented by donations from members.